-In 2014, NBU executed a power purchase agreement ("PPA") with Javelina Wind Energy, LLC ("Javelina"), an indirect subsidiary of NextEra Energy, Inc., for Javelina to provide 50 MW of electricity for 20 years from the commercial commencement of the project, which began in December 2015.
+In 2014, NBU executed a power purchase agreement (PPA) with Javelina Wind Energy, LLC (Javelina), an indirect subsidiary of NextEra Energy, Inc., for Javelina to provide 50 MW of electricity for 20 years from the commercial commencement of the project, which began in December 2015.
 The source of this electricity is from a nameplate capacity 250 MW wind energy farm located approximately 35 miles east of Laredo, Texas in Webb County.
 This agreement represents approximately 10% of NBU's purchase power portfolio.
-Power purchased through the Javelina PPA totaled \$5,246,274 and \$5,944,858 for Fiscal Year 2023 and 2022, respectively.
+Power purchased through the Javelina PPA totaled \$5,246,824 and \$5,246,274 for Fiscal Year 2024 and 2023, respectively.

-In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC ("Long Draw") and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects respectively.
+In 2018, NBU executed two additional PPAs with ENGIE Long Draw Solar, LLC (Long Draw) and Concho Bluff, LLC (Greasewood) to provide 100 MW of electricity and 50 MW of electricity for 15 years from the commercial commencement of the projects respectively.
 Commercial commencement of Long Draw began in December 2020 and of Greasewood in February 2021.
 Long Draw's energy is sourced from a nameplate capacity of 225 MW solar energy farm located in Borden County, Texas.
 Greasewood's energy is sourced from a nameplate capacity of 255 MW solar energy farm located in Pecos County, Texas.
-Combined, these projects represented approximately 20% of NBU's purchase power portfolio in Fiscal Year 2023.
+Combined, these projects represented approximately 14% of NBU's purchase power portfolio in Fiscal Year 2024.

-To minimize power portfolio risk, the NBU Board has approved a Credit Risk Policy and an Energy Risk Policy to provide appropriate guidelines and internal controls in managing NBU's power portfolio.
+To minimize power portfolio risk, the NBU Board has approved a Credit Risk Policy and an Energy Risk Policy to provide appropriate guidelines in managing NBU's power portfolio.

-As of July 31, 2023, NBU has executed forward physical power contracts intended to hedge price volatility in its power supply portfolio through 2025.
-All non-PPA power contracts are intended to cover native load requirements and are considered normal purchases and sales which don't require recognition at fair value under GASB Statement No. 5, Accounting and Financial Reporting for Derivative Instruments.
+As of July 31, 2024, NBU has executed forward physical power contracts intended to hedge price volatility in its power supply portfolio through 2026.
+All non PPA power contracts are intended to cover native load requirements and are considered normal purchases and sales which don't require recognition at fair value under GASB Statement No. 53 - Accounting and Financial Reporting for Derivative Instruments.
 Additional portfolio hedges are added over time as near-term hedges expire.

-As of July 31, 2023, NBU's forward physical contracts through 2025 reflected an underlying fair value (favorable) that was within 14% of total expected power costs through 2025.
+As of July 31, 2024, NBU's forward physical contracts through 2026 reflected an underlying fair value (favorable) that was within 8% of total expected power costs through 2026.

 The generation and transmission charges are a pass-through to the customers and comprise a base rate and an adjustable Power Cost Recovery Factor ("PCRF").
-During fiscal year 2023, NBU purchased for its customers 1,826,215 MWh in comparison to 1,834,068 MWh during fiscal year 2022, representing a decrease of 7,853 MWh or 0.4%.
+During fiscal year 2024, NBU purchased for its customers 1,920,443 MWh in comparison to 1,826,215 MWh during fiscal year 2023, representing a decrease of 94,228 MWh or 5.2%.

 Water and wastewater rates charged to NBU's customers are comparable to other rates in the region.
 Efficient long-term operations and planning have achieved these low rates.
 However, as water resources become scarcer throughout the state, NBU anticipates that its customers will see moderate price increases for this service over time.
-On April 10, 2023, New Braunfels City Council approved the Board of Trustees recommendation for system average increases on (i) water rates of 9.1% effective August 1, 2023, and 13.4% effective August 1, 2024; (ii) wastewater rates of 7.3% effective August 1, 2023, and 7.3% effective August 1, 2024; and (iii) electric rates of 4.8% on the delivery and electric availability charge components of a customer's bill effective August 1, 2024.
+On April 10, 2023, New Braunfels City Council approved the Board of Trustees recommendation of a two-year rate plan for system average increases on (i) water rates of 9.1% effective August 1, 2023, and 13.4% effective August 1, 2024; (ii) wastewater rates of 7.3% effective August 1, 2023, and 7.3% effective August 1, 2024; and (iii) electric rates of 4.8% on the delivery and electric availability charge components of a customer's bill effective August 1, 2023, and 5.9% on the delivery and electric availability charge components of a customer's bill effective August 1, 2024.